The Bourne Sanction: Plot summary

 Escaping the mayhem in the State Museum in Sheremetyevo, Bourne and Petra, a security guard paid to shoot Kirsch, visit Herr Pelz, an older man that Petra knew when she was a child.
 He helped her in Dachau, where she grew up.
 "Old" Pelz tells Bourne more information about the Black Legion.
 Bourne shows Pelz a picture and asks him if he can identify the people in it.
 Pointing to the picture of Professor Specter he says "Damn, I'd swear this one is Asher Sever."
 He told Bourne that Sever's dad, Ibrahim, killed Semion Icoupov's father.
 For that Icupouv executed Ibrahim.
 The brothers hated each other and wanted the other one killed.

 After being dropped off at Kirsch's apartment by Petra, Bourne finds a tiny transmitter planted on his passport.
 The door bells rings and it is Semion Icoupov.
 A couple of minutes later Arkadin blasts through the window with Devra coming in the back way and armed as well.
 Icoupov shoots Devra in the chest, but she then manages to shoot him in the shoulder, and he runs out of the house escaping to a rooftop.
 Arkadin then catches up with Server and Icoupov in their Mercedes and executes them in cold blood with a SIG Sauer Mosquito.

 Bourne jumps out a helicopter onto the Moon of Hormuz (the tanker), following Arkadin.
 Bourne and Arkadin team up (or at least Bourne thinks so) to find Sever's man on board with the Black Legion symbol.
 Once Moira kills the doctor---Sever's man---Bourne comes down in the lower room because the captain told him that she was down there.
 As he comes up Arkadin lunges at him with a knife aiming at Bourne's stomach.
 After a long fight, Arkadain goes overboard with a twelve-story drop, plunging into the frigid water below.

 Back at the hospital where Asher Sever (who we find out is Dominic Specter) is on life support, Bourne meets Willard, the chef at the National Security Agency (NSA) safe house.
 There Willard tells him that Arkadin was a member of Treadstone.
 Conklin knew Icoupov and they agreed it would be good to train Arkadin because he had the drive and nothing to lose.
 In the end, however, Jason Bourne was the superior asset.

 Reception

 Joe Hartlaub reviewed the book for the Bookreporter and spoke highly of the author's contribution to the Bourne series calling it "is a thrill-a-minute work."
 Hartlaub also stated that Lustbader is "one of the best at creating believable and extremely dangerous villains who are the equal."

-The novel holds a rating of 3.9 out of 5 on Goodreads with 32% of the 8,691 ratings being 5 stars.